samsung-cnct/k2/Documentation/kraken-configs/fabric.md

 # Network Fabric configruation

-The snippet configuration for network fabrics depending on the provider.
+The configuration for network fabrics depending on the provider.
+The fabric stanza will tell K2 which CNI plugin to use for creating the kubernetes network.
+K2 supports Canal and Flannel.

 # Options
 ## Root Options